ChasinSpin/astrid/docs/UsageGuide.md

 Drift Time 75% FOV: This is the number of minutes it takes to drift across 75% of the FOV Height.
 The occultation event should fit within this time.

 When prepointing is adjusted, then the Auto Record button can be pushed to auto record when the event begins.

+## Light Curve Analysis

+The recommended tool for analyzing light curves from Astrid is Bob Andersons awesome [PyMovie](https://pypi.org/project/pymovie/) and [PyOTE](https://pypi.org/project/pyote/)

+Starting from version 3.9.4 of PyMovie, the RAVF Video format used by Astrid is natively supported.

+Other light curve analyzers currently do not support the RAVF video format.
+A conversion utility to fits is on the todo list.